Dermah/supernova/README.md

 - Copy `observer.js` to your home directory (i.e. the `~` directory)
   - You can change line 47 to be whatever terminal command or script that you want.
 - Log in to all your client computers and run `supernova.app`
-- Run the app on your master computer but kill the process after it starts listening.
+- Run the app on your master computer but kill the process after it starts observing.
 - On the master computer, run `./node supernova.js {url}` where `{url}` is the URL of where you want all the computers to look when a supernova occurs.
 - Press any key to open chrome on all computers.
 Press any key to kill chrome everywhere.
 Press Control-C to kill `supernova.js` everywhere